stuenofotso/LinearizationML/README.md

 # LinearizationML
-A machine learning algorithm based on projection to a linear dimensional space and the k nearest neighbors method
+Scala implementation of a machine learning algorithm based on projection to a linear dimensional space and the k nearest neighbors algorithm.